marcelocmachado/IMDb/README.md

 ## INTRO

+The Internet Movie Database, as known as IMDb, is an online database of information related to movies and TV shows – including cast, production crew and personal biographies, plot summaries, trivia, ratings, and fan and critical reviews. :movie_camera: :clapper:

+This article's objective is to analyze the Top 250 rated movies, according to users, and find out patterns among them.

 ## WEB SCRAPING

 Web scraping is the process of extracting data from a website in an automated way.
 In most cases, web scraping is not a simple task.
 Websites come in different structures, with many shapes and forms and, as a result, web scrapers vary in functionality and features.